dating with purpose

-Truth is, while you are dating with purpose is the best time to teach him how you want to be treated and what behavior you will and will not accept.
-By putting yourself first and showing him that you respect yourself you allow him to get to know the real you and choose whether he likes you or not.
+While you are dating with purpose is the best time to teach him what kind of relationship you want to be in.
+Which behaviors you will and will not accept?
+And by putting yourself first and loving yourself you show up as your most authentic self and best self.

 Which allows him to choose whether he likes it or not.

 The reality is, even if you are dating with purpose, you have to remember that you are not married yet.

 The good news is, dating with purpose really isn’t that hard but simple.
 And by following these 5 you’ll avoid getting caught up in one casual relationship after the other.
 While simultaneously, building a safe space to find the love of your life.

 I hope this Christian dating advice helps you find your perfect match and even enjoy your single life better.